GiantRobotLemur/MightyOak/README.md

 * MASM [Optional]
 * Doxygen [Optional]
 * SDL 2 [Required, but not yet] - for later GUI application
+* GLM [Required, but not yet] - for later GUI application

 ## License